-As Muslims, it is incumbent upon us to make every effort to meet each life transition we embark on with careful consideration and preparation relying first and foremost on Allah (SWT) and the guidance He has provided us in His Book and the Sunnah of our beloved Messenger, Muhammad (S).
-In light of what seemed to be a jam-packed wedding season following a long summer Ramadan, I would like to take this opportunity to advise new Muslim couples and their families whose weddings the community has joined together to celebrate.
-This advice is based on over 30 years of counseling Muslim couples.
+As Muslims, it is incumbent upon us to make every effort to meet life transitions with careful consideration and preparation.
+We rely first and foremost on Allah ﷻ and the guidance He has provided us in His Book and secondly, upon the Sunnah of our beloved Messenger, Muhammad ﷺ.
+In light of what seems to be a jam-packed summer wedding season, I would like to take this opportunity to advise new Muslim couples and their families.
+This advice is based on nearly four decades of counseling Muslim couples.

-From my experience, I often find that many couples become quickly consumed with tedious wedding preparations and very little time and care is taken to receive training and education necessary for what comes after the wedding despite our calls that they attend counseling offered by our Masjid.
-Many couples enter marriage carrying false assumptions and expectations that carry them back to my office months and sometimes weeks following the wedding.
-Unfortunately, the conflicts they have experienced by that time have caused so much damage to the undeveloped relationship that counseling becomes difficult and rebuilding trust requires work that they are often not willing to do.
-For this reason, it is important for each individual who is considering marriage or is currently married to recognize that marriage requires hard work just like other life transitions.
-If a person rushed into starting a new business or buying a new car or house without any thought or preparation, most people would consider that person to be impulsive and careless.
-Is not marriage a decision that requires more planning and preparation than starting a business venture or making a large purchase?
+Many couples are consumed with tedious wedding preparations and spend very little time and care to receive training and education necessary for what comes after the wedding, despite our calls to attend counseling offered by our Masjid.
+Many couples enter marriage carrying false assumptions and expectations that bring them back to my office months and sometimes weeks following the wedding.
+Unfortunately, the conflicts they have experienced by that time have caused so much damage to the undeveloped relationship that counseling becomes difficult, and rebuilding trust requires work that they are often unwilling to do.
+For this reason, it is vital for each individual who is considering marriage or is currently married to recognize that marriage requires hard work, just like other life transitions.
+If a person rushed into starting a new business or buying a new car or house without any thought or preparation, most people would consider that person impulsive and careless.
+Isn’t marriage a decision requiring more planning and preparation than starting a business venture or making a large purchase?

-Indeed, marriage is a ni’mah from the many provisions that Allah (SWT) has generously bestowed upon the children of Adam.
-It is important to note that Allah (SWT) makes mention of a specific group of people at the end of the verse, “liqawmen yatafakkaroon”, those people who give thought.
+Indeed, marriage is a ni’mah from the many provisions that Allah ﷻ has generously bestowed upon the children of Adam.
+It is important to note that Allah ﷻ makes mention of a specific group of people at the end of the verse, ‘those people who give thought.’

-Therefore, my dear brothers and sisters, marriage requires thought, reflection, self-awareness, and much learning.
-Though many pages can be written about this topic, I selected a few practical points based on my experience in counseling newly weds:
+Therefore, my dear brothers and sisters, marriage requires thought, reflection, self-awareness, and learning.
+Though many pages can be written about this topic, I selected a few practical points based on my experience in counseling newlyweds:

-These are but a few suggestions for newly weds.
-There is so much that can be learned which is why it is important to stay connected to your Masjid and at least a weekly program which can support you to have healthier marriages.
+These are but a few suggestions for newlyweds.
+There is so much that can be learned, so it is essential to stay connected to your Masjid and at least a weekly program to support you in having a healthy marriage.

-May Allah (SWT) place His barakah in all marriages and may He unite them to do good for this deen and Community
+May Allah ﷻ place His barakah in all marriages, and may He unite them to do good for this deen and the community.